 So, how did we get the Elmo cake red?!

-We sent Ash out to the store for more powdered sugar, and my sister, who is the icing master, made another huge batch of icing in chocolate.
+Ash went out for more powdered sugar, and then we made another batch of icing in chocolate.

 It worked out well, and we absolutely loved the way the Elmo cake looked!

 The most time-consuming part, beets aside, was getting the sprinkles to stick to the sides of the cake.

 My quick google search showed me there was no good strategy, other than tilting, and I was not tilting a two-layer 12″ cake.